EolnMsuk/SkipCord-3/README.md

 1.  **Important**: Close all running instances of the Microsoft Edge browser.
 2. Open your command prompt, navigate to the bot's folder (`cd path/to/your/bot`), and run the bot:
     ```
     python bot.py
     ```
-4. The bot should now Automatically launch Edge, navigate to your configured URL, and initialize all systems.
+3. The bot should now Automatically launch Edge, navigate to your configured URL, and initialize all systems.

 ### Troubleshooting

   * **Token Error**: Ensure your `.env` file is correctly named (it must be `.env`, not `env.txt`), is in the same folder as `bot.py`, and contains the correct Discord bot token.
   * **Edge Won't Launch**: Double-check that the `EDGE_USER_DATA_DIR` path in `config.py` is absolutely correct and matches your system.
   * **"WebDriver" Error**: Make sure your Edge browser is fully updated.
-Selenium's automatic driver management requires an up-to-date browser.
+If automatic detection fails, you can manually download the correct `msedgedriver.exe` for your Edge version and specify its path in `config.py` via the `EDGE_DRIVER_PATH` setting.
   * **Music Doesn't Play**: Confirm that **FFmpeg** is installed and its location is included in your system's PATH environment variable.
   * **Spotify Links Fail**: Check your `.env` file to ensure the `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` are correct and have no extra spaces.
   * **Other Issues**: Check the `bot.log` file in the bot's folder for detailed error messages.